gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 If your use case is such, don't worry the PEPs are open to enhancement at any point if we deem required. \[In my next post of this series here\]({{< ref "growing-pain" >}}) I'll go over some of the pain points the community bumped into while releasing these two PEPs.
 These should serve as lessons learned and show that there's still some work to be done.
-It's not everything perfect yet.
-However, we're getting better.
+Things aren't perfect yet, but we're getting better.
 Join the packaging community if you can help out, and let's make things better together!